nens/threedi-docs/source/a_releasenotes.rst

 Laterals                        v1                  v3              -
 ============================= ================= ================= ===============

 For v1 nothing changes, for v3 it means the following:

 - That for boundary conditions at the moment nothing changes, users define them in the spatialite
 - For initial water level, users can define them in the spatialite, but can also define or change them using the API
-- For laterels, users need to define or change them using the API.
+- For laterals, users need to define or change them using the API.

 Enhanced input possibilities
 ----------------------------